ucsb-cs156/w22/_lectures/lect23.md

 # Standup on team04

+* Always start with a standup meeting
+* Keep updates short—if you haven't had time to start anything yet, just say so
+* But if you have gotten started, it will be helpful to bring everyone up to speed on what you've done so far.

 # Sprint Planning (at a minimum, do this)

 Some teams have already created a Kanban board.
 For those that didn't, I  created them.
 Links are in the table below.